Differences of sex development or intersex variation

 Many young people and their families prefer the term 'differences of sex development' instead of 'intersex'.

-You can read the list of support services on transgender and gender diverse services.
+You can read the list of support services on the same fact sheet.

 Talk to your doctor or health professional for individual advice on your child or your concerns.